vyquocvu/litebrowser/IMAGE_LOADING_IMPLEMENTATION.md

 # Image Loading Implementation

-This document describes the implementation of image loading, decoding, and caching in the litebrowser project.
+This document describes the implementation of image loading, decoding, and caching in the Goosie project.

 ## Overview